Florian-Konrad/uja_faultzones/README.md

 Put the `.csv` input file into the same folder as `fz_pi_calc.py`.
 Open `fz_pi_calc.py` and provide the `.csv` input file name under USER INPUT.

-If you want to output Plots of the derivative analysis as well as the PI alteration calculation for each individual parameter combination set 'plotting = True'
+If you want to output Plots of the derivative analysis as well as the PI alteration calculation for each individual parameter combination set `plotting = True`

 If you want to save the pressure information as `.csv` files for each individual parameter combination set `save_pressure_curves = True`